qmi03/hiPHoP/report/chapters/technology/index.typ

 However, pure JavaScript does require more verbose code for certain operations and may present browser compatibility challenges for older environments.
 The lack of abstraction can lead to more complex implementation for certain cross-browser functionality, potentially requiring polyfills or additional compatibility code.

 jQuery emerged as a solution to these exact challenges, introducing a simplified syntax that streamlined common tasks with its "write less, do more" philosophy.
 Released in 2006, jQuery offered cross-browser compatibility solutions when browser inconsistencies were a significant development hurdle.
-Its primary advantages include intuitive DOM manipulation, simplified AJAX requests, and an extensive plugin ecosystem.
+Its primary advantages include intuitive DOM manipulation, simplified AJAX requests, and an extensive plugin ecosystem @jquery.

 ```javascript
 // jQuery DOM selection and manipulation